tomheston/fragility-metrics/FRAGILITY_METRICS.md

 The measurements are universal; the interpretation is claim-dependent.

-In most common trial designs, the framework provides **paired metrics** (both fr and nb) so stability and distance from neutrality can be evaluated together (e.g., MFQ + RQ, DFQ + DNB, CFQ + MeCI, PFI + MHQ).
-In a few designs—correlations, agreement without ground truth, and multi-group ANOVA—only **robustness (nb)** is defined, because any FI-style fragility measure would require arbitrary, non-unique perturbation rules or additional modeling assumptions that break the model-free principle of this framework.
+In most common trial designs, the framework provides **paired metrics** (both fr and nb) so stability and distance from neutrality can be evaluated together (e.g., MFQ + RQ, DFQ + DNB, CFQ + MeCI, PFI + MHQ, ANOVA-FQ + ANOVAη²).

 ---